Ukrainian passenger plane crashes near Tehran, killing all on board | DW | 08.01.2020

-A Ukrainian Boeing 737 has crashed shortly after take-off from Iran's Imam Khomeini airport, killing all passengers and crew on board, Iranian state TV has said.
+A Ukrainian Boeing 737 has crashed shortly after take-off from Iran's Imam Khomeini airport, killing all passengers and crew on board.
+Iranian media reported the crash was due to technical issues.

-A Ukraine International Airlines flight crashed on Wednesday shortly after take-off from Imam Khomeini airport, Tehran's main international airport, killing all those on board, Iran's state television has said.
+A Ukraine International Airlines flight crashed on Wednesday shortly after take-off from Imam Khomeini airport, Tehran's main international airport, killing all 176 on board, Iran's state television has said.

-Iranian news agency Fars reported that the Boeing 737-800 was carrying at least 170 passengers and crew members.
-Fars reported that the crash was suspected to have been caused by technical issues, as did Iran's official news agency IRNA.
+Iranian news agency Fars reported that the Boeing 737-800 crash was suspected to have been caused by technical issues, as did Iran's official news agency IRNA.
+The majority of the passengers were Iranian nationals, Russia's RIA Novosti agency reported, citing Iranian authorities.

 Iran's civil aviation spokesperson Reza Jafarzadeh said that an investigation team was present at the site of the crash close to the airport in the southwestern peripheries of Tehran, the Associated Press reported.